-Cheetaho team developed new function which let keep image EXIF metadata.
+The CheetahO team has developed a new function which lets you keep image EXIF metadata.
 But first of all what is EXIF metadata?
-A photo EXIF metadata contains a lot of information about your camera and potentially where the picture was taken (GPS coordinates).
+A photo’s EXIF metadata contains a lot of information about your camera and potentially where the picture was taken (GPS coordinates).

 EXIF stands for Exchangeable Image File Format.
-Every time you take a picture with your digital camera or phone create a file (typically a JPEG) to your device’s storage.
+Every time you take a picture with your digital camera or phone, you create a file (typically a JPEG) on your device’s storage.
 In addition to all the bits dedicated to the real picture, it records a considerable amount of supplemental metadata as well.
 This can include date, time, camera settings, and possible copyright information.
 You can also add further metadata to EXIF, such as through photo processing software.

 Finally, if you use a camera phone or digital camera with GPS capabilities, it can record EXIF geolocation metadata.